Wendicka/Wendicka__TakeONE/doc/Command_reference.md

   - Assigns value to $var
   - Assigning parameters to $__ARG and other reserved variables also works through this command.
   - Alternativeley you can also use the alias command MOV
+- RETURN value
+  - Set the return value(s) for exiting this chunk
+  - Please note, you *can* return multiple values, by just adding multiple RETURN commands
+  - Also note that unlike languages such a C,C++,Java,php,Go,BlitzMax,Lua and many others, the RETURN command will in Wendicka NOT end the chunk execution.
+If this has to happen after return you ARE required to use an EXIT command next.
+That is neither a bug nor an oversight, but done deliberately!!
 - SOMETHING $var
   - set the last check to "true" if:
     - The variable contains a nummeric value higher than 0